 Poverty is a major, long-standing source of health disparities.
 The stress of poverty has been shown to increase inflammation and worsen clinical outcomes across a range of medical conditions.
 The new Center for Early Childhood Exposures was formed as collaboration between our department and others at Tulane to characterize the relationship between toxic stressors of poverty, other environmental exposures, and health outcomes for children.
 Tulane’s section of Adolescent Medicine is one of the finest; reaching patients that otherwise are unable to access medical care, including the homeless youth population in our city.

 As the number of children with complex, chronic health conditions grows, a pediatrician’s toolbox must contain knowledge of the ever increasing number of therapies and interventional approaches available.
-Tulane’s and Ochsner’s various Health Centers within the provide the experience and education necessary to incorporate these skills into a successful clinical practice.
+Tulane’s and Ochsner’s various Health Centers provide the experience and education necessary to incorporate these skills into a successful clinical practice.
 At Tulane, our Cystic Fibrosis Center and Sickle Cell Center provide exceptional care and learning opportunities while treating a complex patient population.
 Ochsner’s craniofacial team is renowned for providing comprehensive, integrated care to children with complex congenital conditions.
 Tulane’s Autism Center provides multidisciplinary care for children with developmental disorders.

 The combined internal medicine-pediatrics component of our training program provides a unique view into transitions of care.
 Beyond the med-peds clinic, examples of longitudinal care include Ochsner’s Cardiology team which follows children with serious cardiac malformations from before birth through to adulthood.
 Tulane’s Haywood Genetics Center, Cystic Fibrosis Center, and Sickle Cell Center likewise demonstrate how children with complex chronic medical conditions grow into healthy adults.
 Our close relationship with our internal medicine colleagues helps ease the challenge of transitioning the care of children.